ds-modules/curriculum-guide/workflow/download_notebook_as_pdf.md

 :name: Download Jupyter Notebook as Web PDF
 ```

-If you are using any other hub than the ones mentioned above/, choose the following option,
+If you are using any other hub than the ones mentioned above, choose the following option,
 File -> Save and Export Notebook As -> PDF

 ```{figure} ../images/download_PDF.png